Old Fashioned Southern Cornbread Dressing Recipe

 Turkey & dressing patties are a great way to eat up leftover turkey & dressing (stuffing) the next day.

-That’s where you take leftover turkey & dressing mixed together, formed into a patty and lightly fried on each side to make ’em crunchy – similar to Potato Cakes.
+You’ll take leftover turkey & dressing mixed together, form into a patty and lightly fry on each side to make ’em crispy – similar to Potato Cakes.
 Leftovers never tasted so good.
 Enjoy!

 ~TxH~